-We predominantly sell food and beverage products across several product categories and in all regions as disclosed in Note 18, Segment Reporting.
 We recognize revenue when control over the products transfers to our customers, which generally occurs upon delivery or shipment of the products.
-A small percentage of our net revenues relates to the licensing of our intellectual property, predominantly brand and trade names, and we record these revenues when earned within the period of the license term.
 We account for product shipping, handling and insurance as fulfillment activities with revenues for these activities recorded within net revenue and costs recorded within cost of sales.
 Any taxes collected on behalf of government authorities are excluded from net revenues.